 - 1. The member of staff should talk to the student about their behaviour, in a quiet space away from the incident, and give them the opportunity to talk about what happened using restorative affective statements. - 2.
 Where student behaviour has been a breach of expected standards and may cause upset to themselves, fellow students or staff, the student can be asked to leave the immediate area or the college for a short period of time or for the rest of the day.
 This does not apply to any Key Stage 4 students, who may only leave in the care of a parent / carer / delegated adult or with their explicit written permission - 3.
-If the student is working with the Care Experienced Outcomes Coordinator, they must be informed of the incident. - 4.
-Where possible a safe and quiet space should be provided as an alternative to removal from campus. - 5.
-If the student is asked to leave they will hand in their ID badge and lanyard, and be asked to return to college the next day to meet with their coaching tutor or nominated staff member, review the incident and agree any follow up actions.

-6. The staff member will inform the course leader by telephone or email and complete a comment on ProMonitor outlining the nature of the incident.
+If the student is working with the Care Experienced team, they must be informed of the incident. - 4.
+If the student has an EHCP this must be considered, and the relevant SENDCO, or in their absence Send Support Lead, must be consulted prior to the student being asked to leave the campus. - 5.
+Where possible a safe and quiet space should be provided as an alternative to removal from campus. - 6.
+If the student is asked to leave they will hand in their ID badge and lanyard, and be asked to return to college the next day to meet with their coaching tutor or nominated staff member, review the incident and agree any follow up actions. - 7.
+The staff member will inform the course leader by telephone or email and complete a comment on ProMonitor outlining the nature of the incident.
 For students under 18 or with an EHCP the parent or emergency contact must be informed immediately for safeguarding reasons.